raquelredo/raquelredo.github.io_site/_portfolio/Spam_detection.md

 ---
 title: "Spam detection"
 layout: post
-excerpt: "The identification of the text of spam messages in the claims is a very hard and time-consuming task.
-Can we build a model to detect when a message is ham or spam?
+excerpt: "The identification of the text of spam messages in the claims is a very hard and time-consuming task."
-This data set is a compendium from different sources, of SMS classified as Spam /Ham.
-We will need to build a model that easily can detect when a SMS is relevant or not.
-Similarly to what, nowadays, spam filters do, NLP tools and techniques will help to do it.

--   Observations: 5,574
--   One label + one string as feature

-**Challenges:** Natural Language Processing with Python"
 tags: [python, spam, corpus, text processing]
 header:
   teaser: spam.jpg